How to Cook Orzo

 After cooking, orzo may be served "naked," like any pasta.
 Simply season it to taste with salt and pepper and serve.
 This simple presentation works best when serving orzo alongside a main dish with sauce and other ingredients.

-If your main dish is more simple, you might want to doctor up the orzo a bit.
+If your main dish is more simple, you might want to doctor up your orzo pasta a bit.
 Start by stirring in some butter or olive oil, then stir in one or more of the following.

 - Snipped fresh herbs such as chives, parsley, basil, or oregano